Priority 1: Protect Your Health

 - IEP-related services may be extended as deemed appropriate

-- remaining state tests are cancelled
+- remaining state tests are canceled

 - graduation and promotion requirements are under review